aishidutta13/gaming-demand-dashboard/README.md

 - Live Steam player counts are used as context, not as the original historical training target.
 - Steam API calls may fail or be rate-limited.
 - Unsupported games return an error instead of fabricated predictions.
+- The app is not deployed publicly yet.

 ## Future Improvements